romnn/microgpusim/WIP.md

 - today:

-  - Optional new type to simplify display printing for optionals

   - check for statistical variability with profiling

   - add option for l2 set index unless when in compat mode